JulleK/Chess/README.md

 ---

-you also need to install server dependecies, and run the server
+you also need to install server dependecies, and run the server in another terminal

+make sure you have Node.js installed

 ```
 $ cd server